Constmar/Leathen-94-Splatoons/Dawntrail/Trials/EX5 - Necro's Embrace.md

 # EX5 - Necron's Embrace

-NOTE: If you are using the "Relentless Reaping" script from the main repository, you may want to disable **Relentless Reaping - Telegraph** to avoid any overlaps.
+NOTE: If you are using the "Relentless Reaping" script from the main repository, you may want to disable **"Relentless Reaping - Telegraphs"** to avoid any overlaps.

 ```